mackelab/markovsbi/README.md

-# markovsbi
+# Compositional simulation-based inference for time series
-Public repository for paper: Compositional simulation-based inference for time series.
+Public repository for the paper: Compositional simulation-based inference for time series.

+The code will be added soon.